Leviathan321/ConvNavi/README.md

    On the HF website ask for access for each model you want to use.
 Otherwise you will get a 401 error.

 4. **Run the Application**

+   Start the application from cli:
+    ```bash
+      python console.py
+      ```
+   Alternative you can run the application as a server and send the requests via a client:

    1. Start the FastAPI server by running:
       ```bash
       python app.py